tundish/tea_and_sympathy/tas/dlg/quit.rst

 *   Your game logic is Python code.
 *   Character dialogue lives in separate screenplay files.
 *   Catchphrase renders your story in pure HTML5 and CSS3.
 No Javascript is necessary.
-*   Web serve over the network or play by text in a terminal.
+*   Host Web mode for a browser interface or play old-school in the terminal.

 © 2021 D Haynes.